ngripon/vip-ivp/doc/dev/README.md

 However, there is no tool specific to Functional Programming to handle the circularity of ODEs.
 To create loops, we will use a trick with Object-Oriented Programming : create an empty variable that can be integrated, then set later.

+### Motivation of choosing the functional programming approach

+The functional programming approach has been chosen for the following reasons:

+- **Simple**: It preserves the natural flow of the script in the definition of variables.
+The boilerplate is minimal.
+- **Open**: It allows any function to be used.
+Therefore, the whole Python ecosystem is compatible with this approach.

+## Main Abstractions

+### Solver

+The responsibilities of the solver are:

+- To build the $\frac{dy}{dt}(t,y)$ function and $x_0$ vector by tracking which variables are integrated.
+- To manage events
+- To solve the system.
+- To propose any function relative to the whole system.

+### TemporalVar

+The `TemporalVar` class is the type of every variable composing the system.

+TemporalVar is a recursive class that contains a function $f(t,y)$ OR a collection of itself (dict or ndarray).

+TemporalVar implements all Python arithmetic magic methods.
+Therefore, algebra behaves as expected.

+### LoopNode

+The `LoopNode(TemporalVar)` class allows to define a loop.
+It is an empty variable that can be integrated, then set later.

+## Package structure

+The package is structured as follows:

+- `base.py` : Contains the base abstractions: `Solver`, `TemporalVar` and `LoopNode`.
+These abstractions should offer the most freedom possible.
+- `api.py` : Contains functions to build the system that are user-friendly and opinionated.
+- `__init__.py`: Control the interface of the package.
+Export only the functions of the `api.py` file.
+- `utils.py`: Utility functions